 How to donate on Twitch with PayPal

-PayPal is the most popular way to donate on Twitch.
-If the streamer has a PayPal account, just log in to Twitch, go to your favorite streamer’s channel, and click the donate link.
+While there are many Twitch donation methods, PayPal is the most popular way to donate on Twitch.
+If the streamer has a PayPal account, just log in to Twitch, go to your favorite streamer's channel, and click the donate link.
 You fill out your information and hit “donate.”

 Donating on Twitch with PayPal is super easy, which is why so many streamers use it.
 Plus, unlike with bits, your donors won't pay any money for the donation.